endjin/pr-autoflow/README.md

 We help small teams achieve big things.

-For more information about our products and services, or for commercial support of this project, please [contact us](https://endjin.com/contact-us).

 We produce two free weekly newsletters; [Azure Weekly](https://azureweekly.info) for all things about the Microsoft Azure Platform, and [Power BI Weekly](https://powerbiweekly.info).